lingtalfi/Bat/FileSystemTool.md

 removeExtension
 -----------
-2019-02-19
+2019-02-19 -> 2019-04-24

 ```php
 string        removeExtension(string:file)
 ```

-Removes the file extension from the given $file and returns the result.
+Removes the (last) file extension from the given $file and returns the result.

+If the file starts with a dot (like .htaccess), what follows the first dot is not considered as an extension.

+Examples:

+- .htaccess => .htaccess
+- file.md => file
+- file.tpl.php => file.tpl

 The following code: